Request to Join

 I am an academic physician scientist with specialty practice in the area of hematologic malignancies.
 My research focus is on cancer immunology.
 I have published multiple papers on the biology of the blood cancer multiple myeloma.
 I am currently in practice and see patient in both the inpatient and outpatient setting.
 I am also Co-Director of an autologous stem cell transplant program.

 Allyson received her medical degree from the UC Berkeley - UCSF Joint Medical Program, during which she completed research in global health and was awarded a FASPE fellowship (Fellowship at Auschwitz for the Study of Professional Ethics).
 She then moved to Seattle for training in Internal Medicine at the University of Washington, where she was active in work on primary care innovation, resident and medical student wellness, and teaching about communication.
-She completed fellowship in the UW Palliative Medicine Program in 2019.
+She completed fellowship in the UW Hospice and Palliative Medicine Program in 2019.

 Dr. Rosenberg completed a fellowship in Hospice and Palliative Medicine at the University of South Florida and a residency in Psychiatry at the University of Maryland.